Learning Dynamic Network Using a Reuse Gate Function in Semi-supervised Video Object Segmentation: Related Work

 \section{Related Work}

-\textbf{Online-learning: } Online-learning algorithms learn to update models from data stream in a sequential manner during the inference stage~\cite{ijcai2018-369,zhou2012online,kivinen2004online}.
+\textbf{Online-learning: } Online-learning algorithms learn to update models from datastreams in sequential manners during the inference stage~\cite{ijcai2018-369,zhou2012online,kivinen2004online}.
 In the semi-VOS task, online learning takes place as fine-tuning the segmentation model during the inference stage given the image and the target mask of the first frame to inject the strong appearance of the mask to the model~\cite{maninis2018video,perazzi2017learning,Cae+17}.
 However, the fine-tuning step causes a significant bottleneck.
 FRTM~\cite{robinson2020learning} tackles this issue by splitting the model into two sub-networks: a light-weight target appearance model trained online and a segmentation network trained offline.

 \textbf{Mask Propagation: } Mask propagation methods realigns the given segmentation mask or features.
 Optical flow is widely used to measure the changes in pixel-wise movements of objects in VOS~\cite{khoreva2017lucid,dutt2017fusionseg,tsai2016video,sevilla2016optical}.
 Segflow \cite{cheng2017segflow} designs two branches of image segmentation and optical flow, and bidirectionally combines both information into a unified framework to estimate target masks.
 Similarly, FAVOS \cite{lin2020flow} and CRN \cite{hu2018motion} utilize optical flow information to refine a coarse segmentation mask into an accurate mask.